Does your creative firm speak to the world in a way that stands out and inspires?

 Why is his talk so popular?
 Because not only does Sinek get to the bottom of how great leaders inspire action, he also presents a way of speaking to the world which is very nearly a “Unifying Theory of Marketing.”
 Here is his model, which he calls The Golden Circle:

-The What Becomes Irrelevant
+WHAT Becomes Irrelevant

 I share this model because years ago I applied it with great results at my own studio.
 Over a period of a decade my firm’s evolving positioning enabled my firm to stand out, attract clients and propel my business forward.
 Applying Sinek’s model, this is how my firm spoke to the world: